 - the name of the plan or plans under which you lost or are losing coverage;

-- the name and address of the employee covered under the plan;
+- the name and address of the covered employee/former employee/retiree under the plan;

 - the name(s) and address(es) of the Qualified Beneficiary(ies); and

 - the Qualifying Event and the date it happened.

 If the Qualifying Event is a divorce or legal separation, your notice must include a copy of the divorce decree or the court-approved legal separation agreement.